intermediate 25-30 minutes

 Do not try to fix every platform.
 Pick one or two based on strategic importance:

-Protect where you are strong.
-Superlines has 7.5% visibility on Grok.
+1. Protect where you are strong.
+Superlines has 10.5% visibility on Google AI Mode and 10.0% on Copilot.
 Find the prompts and content driving that visibility and keep them updated.
 Losing an existing position is harder to recover from than gaining a new one.

-Attack where the audience is.
+2. Attack where the audience is.
 ChatGPT handles the largest share of AI search queries, and Superlines is at 0.1%.
 That is the biggest opportunity.
-But improving ChatGPT visibility requires a specific approach: ChatGPT tends to cite high-authority roundup articles, comparison pages, and well-structured content on high-DR domains.
+But improving ChatGPT visibility requires a specific approach: ChatGPT tends to cite high-authority roundup articles, comparison pages, and well-structured content on high-authority domains.

-Match platform to content type.
+3. Match platform to content type.
 Perplexity cites recent content with clear headings and direct answers.
-Gemini pulls heavily from Google’s own index.
+Google AI Mode and AI Overviews pull heavily from Google’s own index.
 Copilot draws from Bing.
 Each platform responds to different content signals, so your strategy for each should differ.

 Example: Choosing platform priorities